Polovb/interview-test/README.md

 4. Instead of using `$parent.limit`, I'm using `props` to make it clear from `App.vue` that the parent component is sending this variable to its child component.

+5. I've created another install with Vue 3.0 to use composition instead of options to have a different version of the code, which I find cleaner.
+I've put it on the `composition` branch.

-5. Finally I've made some CSS changes so it would look neat and to improve readability my monitors by setting a `max-width`.
+6. I've made some CSS changes so it would look neat and to improve readability my monitors by setting a `max-width`.
 This is after all a test for a frontend role.

 <!-- # Spec